-If you're looking for Bitcoin Interview Questions for Experienced or Freshers, you are at right place.
+If you're looking for Bitcoin Interview Questions & Answers for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research Bitcoin has a market share of about 37%.
 So, You still have opportunity to move ahead in your career in Bitcoin Analytics.
 Mindmajix offers Advanced Bitcoin Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Bitcoin Analyst.

 Q: What do you mean by Bitcoin Mining?